 Board Certified, American Board of Obstetrics and Gynecology

 Dr. Lana Lipkin is proud to be part of New Hope Fertility Center’s top fertility doctors in NYC and has a focus on female infertility in particular Polycystic Ovary Syndrome (PCOS), hysteroscopy, and laparoscopy procedures.
+She also specializes in Family Balancing to ensure each couple has the family of their dreams.
 She is Board certified by the American Board of Obstetrics and Gynecology (ABOG) with over 10 years of experience providing compassionate reproductive care to patients in the New York City metro area.

 With a genuine interest in helping patients realize their dreams of building a family, Dr. Lipkin specializes in treating patients with advanced maternal age-related infertility (AMA), and patients with low ovarian reserve or poor egg quality.
 Her dedication to making a difference in people’s lives is what led her to the practice of medicine; her decision to specialize in fertility revolves around the personal nature of her practice.

 She has written extensively on fertility topics including authoring the preeminent Atlas of Hysteroscopy which is currently available online.
 She is also a major contributing medical writer for Board Eligibility test preparation.